"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Caleb (00:00)

 Today, I bring on Lee to talk about Charted and their AP automation solution for NetSuite.
-We talk about a few things that are really interesting: taking that vendor approval flow so that you can create vendors, automating the extraction of invoices you're getting from vendors into NetSuite, what the ROI looks like and when it makes sense to use an automation solution.
-We also talk about accruals and how to do month-end closing faster, and different ways to do approval automations for purchase requisitions and purchase orders.
+We talk about a few really interesting things: taking that vendor approval flow so you can create vendors, automating the extraction of invoices you receive from vendors into NetSuite, what the ROI looks like, and when it makes sense to use an automation solution.
+We also talk about accruals, how to close the month-end faster, and different ways to automate approvals for purchase requisitions and purchase orders.
 Stay tuned because you will love this if you are in an AP department.

-Lee, I wanted to talk a little bit more about AP automation, make sure I understand what all of NetSuite can do.
-I'm familiar with Charted and a little bit more about the product, but there are areas that I think I could still learn a lot more about and all the functionality that has been developed over the years.
+Lee, I wanted to talk a little bit more about AP automation and make sure I understand what all NetSuite can do.
+I'm familiar with Charted and a little more about the product, but there are areas where I think I could still learn a lot more, given all the functionality that has been developed over the years.
 It's one of my go-to products to refer people to for AP automation.
-Can you start by giving me a rough understanding of what AP automation is so that people can know what that topic covers within the NetSuite ecosystem?
+Can you start by giving me a rough overview of what AP automation is, so people know what that topic covers within the NetSuite ecosystem?

 Lee (01:18)

 Sure.
-When we're thinking about AP automation, we're looking at the legacy historical accounts payable process and the way things have worked in the back office for the past 30 or 40 years.
-The real innovation that existed prior to the past few years was just being able to copy and paste information out of PDFs.
-A lot of businesses, when they consider their AP process, it is a lot of humans sitting there taking invoices, copying and pasting information into NetSuite or QuickBooks or whatever ERP they're using.
-Then some manual processes for approvals, generating ACH NACHA files to upload to their bank, printing checks and stuffing them in envelopes.
-That's the baseline for a lot of organizations, and up until a few years ago, it was really just the industry standard with very little automation.
+When we're thinking about AP automation, we're looking at the legacy accounts payable process and how things have worked in the back office for the past 30 or 40 years.
+The real innovation prior to the past few years was simply being able to copy and paste information from PDFs.
+A lot of businesses, when they consider their AP process, see it as a lot of humans sitting there taking invoices and copying and pasting information into NetSuite, QuickBooks, or whatever ERP they're using.
+Then some manual processes for approvals, generating ACH NACHA files to upload to their bank, printing checks, and stuffing them in envelopes.
+That's the baseline for many organizations, and until a few years ago, it was really just the industry standard, with very little automation.

-The revolution that's really taking place over the past few years is adding automation and intelligence into those workflows.
-Now rather than humans performing repetitive mundane processes, we can automate the simple things—using AI to extract data off of invoices and map that directly into NetSuite, using integrations into the banking network so we can automatically pull funds out of an account and push those directly to a vendor's account.
-So eliminating the whole check process or the risk of the NACHA file upload.
+The revolution that's really taking place over the past few years is the addition of automation and intelligence to those workflows.
+Now, rather than humans performing repetitive, mundane processes, we can automate the simple things—using AI to extract data from invoices and map it directly into NetSuite, and using integrations with the banking network to automatically pull funds from an account and push them directly to a vendor's account.
+So, eliminating the entire check process or the risk associated with the NACHA file upload.

 We look at each step of that process along the way from the time you start a relationship with vendors to the time you're settling payments with them.
-We think: how can we use the technology available to us to make that process more seamless so that humans can just operate more strategically and manage by exception rather than having to perform each individual task.
+We think: how can we use the technology available to us to make that process more seamless, so that humans can operate more strategically and manage by exception rather than having to perform each individual task?

 Caleb (03:08)

 That makes a lot of sense.
-Let's take a baseline of what the native NetSuite processes are out of the box without any add-on modules.
-You can create a vendor record, you can create a PO for that vendor, you can manually create a vendor bill for when you receive an invoice from that vendor.
-At the moment, these are all impacting the GL within NetSuite, and it's great for being able to have full transactions and the procure-to-pay process for these vendors.
+Let's establish a baseline for the native NetSuite processes out of the box, without any add-on modules.
+You can create a vendor record, create a PO for that vendor, and manually create a vendor bill when you receive an invoice from that vendor.
+At the moment, these are all impacting the GL in NetSuite, and it's great to have full transactions and the procure-to-pay process for these vendors.

-But AP automation takes it to another layer.
+But AP automation takes it to another level.
 At the moment, natively out of the box, you're creating the vendor record manually, maybe creating the PO manually or directly off of some type of MRP requirements if you're in the manufacturing space, or maybe a drop ship scenario where you're automatically creating the PO off of a sales order.
-You've got some lightweight automations to tell you what you should purchase.
+You've got some lightweight automations that tell you what to purchase.
 But then you're sending that PO, you're receiving goods into your warehouse as item receipts, and then at that point you're also getting the invoice from that vendor.

 So that's the native process.
 How does AP automation take this to another level?
-I know you alluded to it on receiving that invoice from the vendors, but explain what that means a little bit more when you're using AI to extract that information.
+I know you alluded to it when you received that invoice from the vendors, but could you explain what that means a little more when you're using AI to extract that information?

 Lee (05:39)

 Taking just a few examples of what you walked through the process: think of the vendor onboarding flow.
-Typically the way it would work if you're using just NetSuite out of the box—someone from the AP team is emailing the vendor, asking for their W9, maybe you have a form that they fill out with all of their tax and address and bank account information.
+Typically, the way it would work if you're using just NetSuite out of the box is that someone from the AP team emails the vendor, asking for their W-9.
+Maybe you have a form they fill out with all of their tax, address, and bank account information.
 That's all being collected manually via email, then usually pasted into NetSuite.
-As you're creating and updating that vendor record, what we do from the automation perspective: natively within NetSuite, you create a new vendor, you give them a name.
-And then we have a form that can be sent out—that form can be fully customized to collect their addresses, their W9, all their different forms, their bank account information.
+As you're creating and updating that vendor record, what we do from an automation perspective: natively within NetSuite, you create a new vendor and give them a name.
+And then we have a form that can be sent out—that form can be fully customized to collect their addresses, their W9, all their different forms, and their bank account information.
 Then all that data can be securely captured and pushed directly back into NetSuite.

-So rather than having somebody managing the back and forth via email and the copy and paste in NetSuite and taking on the risk that they're going to fat finger something or miss something, now you can dynamically capture all of the data that you absolutely need.
-Then we put an approval record on that saying: hey, this is what we've received from the vendor, these are the fields that have been updated and changed, do you approve these changes?
+So rather than having somebody managing the back-and-forth via email and the copy-and-paste in NetSuite, and taking on the risk that they're going to fat-finger something or miss something, you can now dynamically capture all the data you absolutely need.
+Then we put an approval record on it, saying: "Hey, this is what we've received from the vendor.
+These are the fields that have been updated.
+Do you approve of these changes?"
 So automating what was previously a very manual, back-and-forth, error-prone process that can now be captured directly in NetSuite.
 You take the human element out of that.

 Caleb (07:34)

 Let me restate that for a moment.
-Normally I would have to click save and create the vendor, but what you're saying is you enter the vendor name and maybe the vendor email, you click save the very first time you're creating it, it sends an email out to that person with a link within that email to fill out a form.
-When they're filling out that form, that form data is integrated to NetSuite.
-So when that vendor clicks submit, it's going to that vendor record that has been created and attaching the attachment to the W9, inputting their company name, their address, and other additional information.
-I'm assuming it's a customized form—whatever you need to actually capture depending on your industry.
+Normally, I would have to click save and create the vendor, but what you're saying is you enter the vendor name and maybe the vendor email, you click save, the very first time you're creating it, it sends an email out to that person with a link within that email to fill out a form.
+When they're filling out that form, that form data is integrated into NetSuite.
+So when that vendor clicks submit, it's going to the vendor record that has been created, attaching the attachment to the W9, and inputting their company name, address, and other information.
+I'm assuming it's a customized form—whatever you need to actually capture, depending on your industry.

-So then after they have submitted, all you have to do is say approve, I've received everything.
+So then, after they have submitted, all you have to do is say approve, I've received everything.
 You've got the admin on the procurement team initiating the creation and then approving it.
-They're not needing to do anything in between, which can be a lot of emails back and forth.
+They don't need to do anything in between, which can be a lot of emails back and forth.
 So that's the first part of AP automation—the setup of the vendor record.
-Create and approve, and everything in between Charted handles.
+Create, approve, and everything in between: Charted handles.

 Lee (08:54)

 That's exactly it.
-And maybe I'll share my screen here and I can give you just the most simplistic example of this.
-Here you see that I'm just going to walk you through the flow for updating bank account information for a vendor.
-This is one of the most common ones and also one of the most risky scenarios we see, where bank account information can easily be fraudulently submitted by a third party or fat fingered or different errors that could come into play as you're collecting information.
+And maybe I'll share my screen here and give you the simplest example of this.
+Here, I'm just going to walk you through the flow for updating a vendor's bank account information.
+This is one of the most common and one of the riskiest scenarios we see, where bank account information can be fraudulently submitted by a third party, fat-fingered, or affected by other errors that can arise as you're collecting information.

 So we send out this form rather than accepting a bank account via email.
 The vendor's going to have to use multi-factor authentication to actually submit this form.
-The vendor receives this payment method update, and the vendor's going to add their information.
+The vendor receives this payment method update and will add their information.

 Caleb (09:58)